Skip to content

 • Sol LeWitt: Created conceptual and minimalist wall drawings and structures

 These artists pushed the boundaries of what could be considered art.
 They explored new materials and methods of creation.
 Their works often challenged viewers' perceptions of space and form.
 Many of these artists wrote about their theories, further shaping the movement.
-Their contributions helped establish minimalism as a significant art movement in the United States.
+Their contributions helped establish minimalism as a significant art movement.
+These artists' works continue to influence contemporary art and design.
+They demonstrated that profound ideas could be expressed through simple forms.

 Minimalist Art in Public Spaces and Collections